Roulement

 Roulement is a term used by the British Army to signify major combat units (usually battalion strength) that are deployed on short tours of duty, normally for six months.
-It is also used in the wider British Military to mean the deployment of a strength of personnel on continuing operations.
-Translated from the French Language, roulement means rolling.
+It is also used in the wider British military to mean the deployment of a strength of personnel on continuing operations.
+Translated from the French language, roulement means "rolling".

 The British Army has historically deployed infantry battalions for 6-month and 24-month roulement tours of Northern Ireland.
-Other Corps such as the Royal Armoured Corps (R.A.C.), when being used as infantry are deployed only on 4-month tours.
+Other corps such as the Royal Armoured Corps (R.A.C.), when being used as infantry, are deployed only on 4-month tours.
 During Operation Banner, this was more to do with the cost of re-training back to role than any operational reason.
 An R.A.C. crewman cost an estimated £500,000 to train and skills were lost during any longer tour.
 Royal Marine commando battalions and Royal Artillery serving as infantry in Northern Ireland are also roulement units.

-The British Army currently deploys roulement units to Afghanistan as part of Operation Herrick, to the Falkland Islands and to Cyprus on Operation Tosca with the United Nations.
+The British Army deployed roulement units to Afghanistan as part of Operation Herrick.
+The British Army currently deploys roulement units to the Falkland Islands and to Cyprus on Operation TOSCA with the United Nations.